addem1234/zfinger/README.md

 ```

 ## Dependencies
-Depends on login, hodis is refered to but not integral.
+Depends on login, hodis is referred to but not integral.

 ## Development
-With docker installed, run `docker-compose up --build`, <localhost.datasektionen.se:5000> will be the local development version.
+With docker and docker-compose installed, run `docker-compose up --build`, <localhost.datasektionen.se:5000> will be the local development version.
-Will look for ENV in a file called variables.env.
+Will look for environment variables in a file called variables.env.

 ## Production
-See development, on production machine.
+Build the docker image, set the required environment variables and run the container.
+When deploying to dokku, simply use git push and set the set the environment variables using dokku config.

 ## PLs permissions
-None, merely checks if user can login in, not any permissions.
+None